BarryTheBee571/DataScienceAssessment1.2025/PROJECT_DEVELOPMENT.md

 User is required to have a keyboard and mouse in order to interact with the system and having the necessary navigational functions.

 **Data Display**\
-The user will need to be able to obtain the name of the pokemon, their moves, abilities, type, sound, any alternative forms, and their statistics.
+The user will need to be able to obtain the name of the pokemon, their moves, abilities, type, sound, their statistics, and a picture of the pokemon

 ---
 ### <ins>**Non- Functional Requirements**<ins>